-This Air Fryer Honey Mustard Pork Tenderloin recipe is simple to make and you just can’t go wrong with wrapping it up in bacon and slathering it with a three ingredient bourbon honey mustard glaze.
+This Air Fryer Pork Tenderloin recipe is simple to make and you just can’t go wrong with wrapping it up in bacon and slathering it with a three ingredient bourbon honey mustard glaze.
 This can all be done on a weeknight in under 30 minutes.
 Seriously!

-Costco has wonderful pork tenderloin packed in a two-pack.
+You can’t beat Costco pork tenderloin packed in a two-pack.
 When you Air Fry Pork Tenderloin, it quickly shoots to the top of the family favorites as it’s tender, delicious and is easy to prepare.
 You can oven roast or grill it using the same technique below and will be the perfect main dish comfort food next to a nice batch of whipped potatoes.

 🍽️ Why This Recipe Works

-Fast – This is one recipe that you can get in the Air Fryer and out in under 30 minutes for those nights where every minute counts.
+Fast – This is one air fryer recipes that you can get in and out in under 30 minutes for those nights where every minute counts.

 Easy – Once you wrap the bacon around the pork, this is a hands off recipe.
 The Air Fryer does all the magic for you to create a delicious, tender and juicy dinner that goes perfectly with potatoes, roasted veggies and a chickpea salad.

 Meal Prep Friendly – Make the sauce ahead of time and put it in the refrigerator.
 Prep the pork by wrapping it with bacon and covering it in the refrigerator.
 Simply pull it out when you get home from work and place in the Air Fryer.
 Like we talk about in Meal Prep 101, look for as many ways to save time as you can to keep feeding your family healthy meals at home.